 The ECHA (European Chemicals Agency) has classified it as a suspected type 2 carcinogen via inhalation following a referral from ANSES (Agence Nationale Sécurité Sanitaire Alimentaire Nationale), which requested that it be classified as a type 1B carcinogen.
 Based on studies conducted on animals, ANSES believes that its carcinogenic character is established.
 However, the ECHA's classification was recently rescinded by the EU General Court, but this non-final decision is currently being appealed to the EU Court of Justice.

-This is why it's attributed moderate risk (orange dot) in dental hygiene products, lipsticks/balms, and sprays (body sprays - in particular sunscreen - or hair sprays).
+This is why it's attributed a moderate risk (orange dot) in dental hygiene products, lipsticks/balms, and sprays (body sprays, sunscreens, or hair sprays).

 - In products that are not likely to be inhaled or ingested, non-nano titanium dioxide is classified as low risk (yellow dot), as the particles would be too large to enter the skin when applied.